tadesouaiaia/tails-website/docs/index.md

 !!!
-Warning "Citation: Our Manuscript is under review in Nature"
+Warning "Citation: Our manuscript is currently under review"
     Please cite our [preprint](https://pubmed.ncbi.nlm.nih.gov/39605697/):

     Souaiaia, Tade et al. “Striking Departures from Polygenic Architecture in the Tails of Complex Traits.” bioRxiv : the preprint server for biology 2024.11.18.624155.
 20 Nov.
 2024, doi:10.1101/2024.11.18.624155.
 Preprint.